aalva500-prog/Windows-Programming-with-Visual-Basic/Assignment 1/Calculator/README.txt

-A GUI scientific calculator app built in Visual Basic.
+A GUI scientific calculator app built using VB.NET syntax.